johnfisherman/openingquot.es/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K113D3DM)

 Thanks to [Giacomo Miceli](https://jamez.it) for reminding me this was a worthwhile pursuit, Madalena Marques for the constant inspiration and out-of-the-box thinking, and Christina Casnellie for the work residency in London, with the best food in town and a steady stream of priceless epigraphs.

+Book covers are being fetched from [Literal.club](https://iteral.club)'s API.
+Thank you, guys!

 ## Running the project